janishutz/BiogasControllerApp/SECURITY.md

 ## Reporting a Vulnerability

 If you find any potential security issues, please let me know through the issues tab.
 You can expect an update to arrive in not under a week of opening the issue.
+Other option: Fix it yourself and then open a pull request on this GitHub page.